pngan/documentation/files/ssh.md

 ## Generate Public and Private Keys on Windows
 - Open a `Command Prompt` window
-- `ssh-keygen -C "youremailaddressthatappearsingithub@example.com"`
+- `ssh-keygen -t ed25519 -C "4557674+pngan@users.noreply.github.com"`
-- This should prompt you for a file name.
-You can accept the default `id_rsa` or if you have a one already with that name, you can choose a different name e.g. `c:\users\phillip\.ssh\id_rsa_github`
-- Press enter through the next two prompts.
+- Press enter through the next three prompts.

-If you used a non-default key name then test there is one further step.
+If you used a non-default key name then test there is one further step, otherwise skip to the next section
 - `cd c:\user\<name>\.ssh`
 - In that folder create a text file called `config` (note no extension)
 - Put the following content into that file: